doghouch/Smart-Type-GUI/README.md

 # SmartTouchType
 A smart tool to improve touch typing accuracy and speed.
 Built using **Python** and **Tkinter GUI** for the **MLH Same Home Different Hacks 2020** hackathon.
-The tool generates prompts with varying word lengths (lengths can be adjusted by using the slider) based on areas of improvement.
+The tool generates prompts with varying word lengths (lengths can be adjusted by using the slider) based on areas of improvement. <br>
-A video of the tool can be seen used here: https://youtu.be/rB3qmfeggIc
+A video of the tool can be seen used here: https://youtu.be/rB3qmfeggIc <br>
 Devpost: https://devpost.com/software/smart-type-assistant
 <br>
 ### Collaborators